Bigg Boss (Telugu TV series): Season 4

 The launch of season 4 opened with 18.5 TVR higher than previous seasons.
 On Week 7, Samantha Akkineni hosted the show, while main host Nagarjuna is in Manali for his movie shooting and the episode was also extended to 3 hours, from the usual 1½ hours and the episode opened with 11.4 TVR, which was higher trp among all the weekends.
-The grand finale of season 4 became most watched and created a record with viewership as it garnered highest TRP rating of 19.51 TVR and in two states of Ap/Ts it received 21.7 TVR among all seasons of Bigg Boss editions.
+The grand finale of season 4 became most watched and created a record with viewership as it garnered highest TRP rating of 21.7 TVR among all seasons of Bigg Boss editions.

 Season 5

-The launch of fifth season has received about 17.7 TVR in general and 18 TVR with HD viewership and also, the latest rating proves that show’s popularity has remained intact.
-The grand finale episode had secured 18.4 TVR + millions of views on Disney+ Hotstar.
+The launch of fifth season has received about 17.7 TVR in general and 18 TVR with HD viewership and also, the latest rating proves that show's popularity has remained intact.
+The grand finale episode had secured 18.4 TVR and millions of views on Disney+ Hotstar.